2-REC/hugo-myportfolio-theme/README.md

 ### ABOUT: Introduce yourself

-The content of the "about" section of the homepage is fetch from the "about" data file.
+The content of the "ABOUT" section of the homepage is fetch from the "about" data file.

 The different parameters that can be used are:
 - "title": The title of the section.
 Typically "ABOUT" would be used.